arsyakaukabi/bypass-paywall-kompas/README.md

 ## Description

-Bypass Paywall Kompas is a browser extension that allows you to remove paywalls on kompas.id, enabling you to access premium content for free.
+Bypass Paywall Kompas is a browser extension that allows you to remove paywalls on [kompas.id](https://www.kompas.id/) , enabling you to access premium content for free.

 ## How to Install